eads/hhdcpython/LESSON.md

 * **Step 1:** Skip the first 9 lines of the file.
 * **Step 2:** Prepare a place to write down the clean data.
 * **Step 3:** Read the file, line by line:
     * If the line starts with SGAR, write down the name after the first space as the current religious group.
+Take care to fix the capitalization of the group's name so it is more readable.
     * Skip the line if it:
         * Says 'Total'.
         * Says 'Nombre completo'.